straussed/hyena_call_labels/README.md

 # Hyena cc23 labeling status
-Last updated on March 28, 2024
+Last updated on April 25, 2024

 ### Current state

-There are 4.11 hours of calls in 29.42 hours of total audit time.
+There are 5.01 hours of calls in 38.69 hours of total audit time.

 ### Labels by date and id